elyra-ai/canvas/docs/pages/02-set-up.md

 ### 3rd party styling

-If you are using common-properties then also include the react-virtualized styles:
+If you are using Common Properties then also include the react-virtualized styles:
   - react-virtualized/styles.css